Tuesday, 5 November 2024

 Luke followed this up with a second researched account (Acts 1:1-2), covering what happened during the three decades after Jesus’ ascension.
 Before Jesus was lifted up, watched by his disciples, he told them that the Holy Spirit would enable them to spread the good news about him “... in Jerusalem, and in all Judea and Samaria, and to the farthest parts of the earth (Acts 1:8 NET).”
 Luke covers the early years of that expansion in Acts.
 And he became a part of the history too, as a later companion of the apostle Paul, indicated by the change of vocabulary from “they” to “we”, commencing in Acts 16:10.

-Acts provides the context to much of the rest of the New Testament correspondence.
+The gospel accounts and Acts provide the context for the rest of the New Testament correspondence.

 And the mission continues across the generations until Jesus returns.